cul-2016/quiz/README.md

 **Staging version:**
 * Runs of the staging branch with automatic deployment
 * Heroku Free Plan with psql and redis also on Heroku free plan
-* When running the local version of the app we are connected to the same staging psql database.
+* When running the local version of the app we are connected to the same staging psql database

 **Production version:**
-*  Runs of the master branch with automatic deployment.
+*  Runs off of the master branch with automatic deployment
 * Heroku standard plan for the server
 * AWS RDB plan for PSQL
 * Redis free plan on Heroku